drslump/vim-syntax-js/README.md

 A brand new Vim syntax for JavaScript with fine tuned grouping and optional conceal features.

-> It has only tested been tested with Vim 7.2 so it might not fully work on previous versions.
+> It has only been tested with Vim 7.2 so it might not fully work on previous versions.

 ## Installation

 Just copy the `syntax/javascript.vim` file to your `.vim/syntax` directory or if using [pathogen](https://github.com/tpope/vim-pathogen) just clone this repository in to your bundles directory.